inko-lang/inko/docs/source/getting-started/operators.md

 This results in Inko running `1 + '2'`, producing a compile-time error.

-## Not-nil operator
+## Not nil operator

-There exists one special postfix operator: the `!` operator, also known as the not-nil operator.
-This operator is only available to optional types, and only exists at compile-time.
-This operator is used to convert a `?T` to a `T`, without any runtime checks.
-For example:
+The `!` postfix operator, also known as the not Nil operator, is used to assert that an optional value (e.g. `?User`) is not Nil.
+At runtime, this operator checks if its receiver is `Nil`.
+If this is the case, the program will panic.

+Here's an example of using this operator:

 ```inko
 def foo(value: ?Thing) {